 Software Engineer — Web Developer — Tinkerer

-I’m currently a Frontend Engineer on the Instagram Web team.
-We’re a small team that manages Instagram.com.
-Instagram.com is a single-page responsive webapp written in React with Redux.
-I’ve played a significant role in launching features like:
+I was a Frontend Engineer managing Instagram.com.
+Instagram.com is a progressive web app written in React with Redux.
+I played a significant role in launching features and internal architecture improvements, such as:

 - A redesign of the website and app.